-When approaching a stationary (non-moving) emergency/maintenance vehicle using visual signals, Illinois law requires motorists to yield, change to a lane away from the emergency workers when possible and proceed with caution.
+When approaching a stationary (non-moving) emergency/maintenance vehicle using visual signals- by displaying blue, red, amber, white, or green oscillating, rotating or flashing lights- or an emergency scene where those lights are in use, Illinois law requires motorists to yield, change to a lane away from the emergency workers when possible, and proceed with caution.
+Reduce the speed of the vehicle to a speed reasonable and proper with regard to traffic conditions.
+Maintain a reduced speed until safely past any stationary emergency vehicles.
+"Emergency scene" is defined as a location where a stationary authorized vehicle is present and has activated its oscillating, rotating, or flashing lights.
 If a lane change is not possible, reduce speed and proceed with caution.
 Illinois law prohibits photography and the use of wireless/cellphones within 500 feet of an emergency scene, except in certain circumstances.

 When being approached by an emergency vehicle using audible and visual signals (lights and/or sirens), Illinois law requires motorists to immediately pull to the right side of the road and allow the emergency vehicle to pass.
-In some cases a complete stop may be necessary to allow the emergency vehicle to pass.
+In some cases, a complete stop may be necessary to allow the emergency vehicle to pass.
 If stopped at an intersection with two-way traffic, remain stopped until the emergency vehicle passes through the intersection.

-A driver is prohibited from driving over fire hoses, unless permitted by a fire official in command of the scene
+A driver is prohibited from driving over fire hoses unless permitted by a fire official in command of the scene.